-4.4 Construction Noise Conclusions
+4.7 Construction Noise and Vibration Conclusions

 The grading equipment will be spread out over the project site from distances near the occupied property lines to distances of 200 feet or more away.
-Based upon the site plan the majority of the grading operations, on average, will occur more than 100 feet from the property lines.
-At an average distance of 100 feet from the construction activities to the nearest property line, noise levels will comply with the 75 dBA Leq standard over 8 hours at the property lines.
+Based upon the site plan the majority of the grading operations, on average from the center of the construction activities, will occur more than 100 feet from the property lines.
+At an average distance of 100 feet from the center of the construction activities to the nearest property line, noise levels will comply with the 75 dBA Leq standard over 8 hours at the property lines.
 The material haulage is also anticipated to comply with the City's thresholds.
 Therefore, no impacts are anticipated and no mitigation is required during construction of the proposed Project.
 Additionally, all equipment should be properly fitted with mufflers and all staging and maintenance should be conducted as far away from the existing residence as possible.
-No blasting or rock crushing is anticipated during the grading operations.
-Therefore, no impulsive noise sources are expected and the Project will comply with Section 17.60.06 of the City Noise Ordinance.